sid-thephysicskid/manim-ai-agent/prd.md

      - The final output reference (e.g., a URL/path to the rendered video)

 3. **Background Processing & Job Queue:**
-   - Leverage FastAPI’s `BackgroundTasks` to process long-running jobs.
+   - Leverage FastAPI's `BackgroundTasks` to process long-running jobs.
    - Use an in-memory job store (for alpha) to keep track of job IDs, statuses, and logs.

 4. **Email Notification:**